Skip to content

 • Helix anchors — Powerful anchors that are screwed into the ground for the most holding power.

-mushroom-anchor pyramid anchor helix anchor
+pyramid anchor

 The heavy chain rests on the ground and provides extra weight and support, while the lighter chain provides the buoy some flexibility and maneuverability.